 Iron Spherules: Another curious phenomenon thought to be linked to the structural steel is creation of tiny spheres of steel or iron, found in the dust after collapse.
-Several researchers report this, including Lowers and Meeker [239] who documented a few examples of particles found to be nearly pure iron and quite spherical, approximately 7 microns in diameter; and the RJ Lee Group [240], who identified small, round iron particles as evidence of high temperatures.
+Several researchers report this, including Lowers and Meeker [242] who documented a few examples of particles found to be nearly pure iron and quite spherical, approximately 7 microns in diameter; and the RJ Lee Group [243], who identified small, round iron particles as evidence of high temperatures.
 The significance of these spheres is still debated, along the following lines:

 - As discussed previously, there is no evidence at all for large amounts of melted steel.
-If the spheres are formed by melting steel, it must be surface melting or some other highly localized process. - There appear to be several plausible candidate sources of the iron spherules in office materials or other building contents.
-One example is magnetic printer toner, used to print financial instruments, that could have been present in printer cartridges or found in a large volume of paper documents.
-This candidate has the advantage of matching the size, shape, uniformity, and elemental composition of the observed spherules.
-We cannot discount their origin in building contents, rather than building structure, without much more careful study. - The quantity of these spherules is unknown, but thought to be very small the iron-rich content of all dust samples was between 0.1 and 1.3% [241], most of which was not in the form of spherules.
+If the spheres are formed by melting steel, it must be surface melting or some other highly localized process. - It is also not known when the iron spheres were produced.
+The RJ Lee Group report considers samples taken several months after the collapses, and it is certain that torch-cutting of steel beams as part of the cleanup process contributed some, if not all, of the spherules seen in these samples. - There appear to be several plausible candidate sources of the iron spherules in office materials or other building contents.
+Perhaps the most obvious is the fly ash itself used in structural concrete, a residue of combusted coal, which contains iron spheres in a variety of sizes that would have been liberated as the concrete was destroyed.
+Another example is magnetic printer toner, used to print financial instruments, that could have been present in printer cartridges or found in a large volume of paper documents.
+This candidate has the advantage of matching the size, shape, uniformity, and elemental composition of the observed spherules from one report [242].
+We also cannot discount their origin in building contents, rather than building structure, without much more careful study. - The quantity of these spherules is unknown, but thought to be very small the iron-rich content of all dust samples was between 0.1 and 1.3% [244], most of which was not in the form of spherules.
 A large quantity would suggest melting of steel on large scales, but a small quantity suggests otherwise. - Small quantities of structural steel or other iron-rich objects could be partially melted through sheer friction, originating in the aircraft impact or the collapses. - Much like the sulfidized samples, it is impossible to tell whether these spherules were created prior to collapse, after collapse, or both.
-After collapse, it is plausible for the debris to have reached much higher temperatures. - There is potential site contamination from salvage operations, in which numerous steel pieces were cut, involving nontrivial amounts of melted steel.
-It is also possible for the spherules to have been left over from the buildings' original construction. - Iron that appears to have melted may have merely oxidized [242], and surface chemistry effects of merely heated iron may give rise to tiny amounts of melting even at moderate temperatures. - Chemical factors, combined with heat, could lead to eutectic mixtures of iron with other elements (such as sulfur) melting and dissociating at relatively low temperatures, potentially creating the iron spherules.
+After collapse, it is plausible for the debris to have reached much higher temperatures. - As mentioned above, there is potential site contamination from salvage operations, in which numerous steel pieces were cut, involving nontrivial amounts of melted steel.
+It is also possible for the spherules to have been left over from the buildings' original construction. - Iron that appears to have melted may have merely oxidized [245], and surface chemistry effects of merely heated iron may give rise to tiny amounts of melting even at moderate temperatures.

+• Chemical factors, combined with heat, could lead to eutectic mixtures of iron with other elements (such as sulfur) melting and dissociating at relatively low temperatures, potentially creating the iron spherules.